 In March, I started a new feature, Allotment Cakes for the Weekend.
 The idea was to bake a weekly cake, with an allotment theme.
 The challenge was to find a tasty and seasonal recipe each weekend, which would prove particularly testing once the season had finished and I was left scrabbling around the shed for the last of summer’s stored apples.

-Things started well, and then I had to go on a diet to fit into a best man’s suit.
+Things started well, and then I had to go on a diet to fit into the best man’s suit.
 I’m still baking though, just not weekly!

 Learning Lessons About Checking the Weather Forecast